CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/process-engine-concepts.md

 # Process Definitions

 A process definition defines the structure of a process.
 You could say that the process definition *is* the process.
-Camunda 7 uses [BPMN 2.0](http://camunda.org/bpmn/tutorial.html) as its primary modeling language for modeling process definitions.
+Operatonuses [BPMN 2.0](http://camunda.org/bpmn/tutorial.html) as its primary modeling language for modeling process definitions.

 {{< note title="BPMN 2.0 Reference" class="info" >}}
-  Camunda 7 comes with two BPMN 2.0 References:
+  Operatoncomes with two BPMN 2.0 References:

 * The [BPMN 2.0 Modeling Reference](http://camunda.org/bpmn/reference.html#!/reference) introduces the fundamentals of BPMN 2.0 and helps you to get started modeling processes.
 (Make sure to read the [Tutorial](http://camunda.org/bpmn/tutorial.html) as well.)
-* The [BPMN 2.0 Implementation Reference]({{< ref "/reference/bpmn20/_index.md" >}}) covers the implementation of the individual BPMN 2.0 constructs Camunda 7.
+* The [BPMN 2.0 Implementation Reference]({{< ref "/reference/bpmn20/_index.md" >}}) covers the implementation of the individual BPMN 2.0 constructs Operaton.
 You should consult this reference if you want to implement and execute BPMN processes.
 {{< /note >}}

-In Camunda 7 you can deploy processes to the process engine in BPMN 2.0 XML format.
+In Operatonyou can deploy processes to the process engine in BPMN 2.0 XML format.
 The XML files are parsed and transformed into a process definition graph structure.
 This graph structure is executed by the process engine.

 ## Query for Process Definitions